-Clearly there are powerful forces at work that impede collaboration.
+Clearly there are powerful forces at work that impede workplace collaboration.
 First, much like our stone-age ancestors, as humans we are wired to band together into relatively small communities where we remain remarkably territorial.
 You might have heard of the ‘rule of 150’ – a social science finding that 150 is the approximate number of people we can manage effectively and include in our close social network.
 It challenges our comfort zone to step outside of these small territorial communities.
 Given the vast sizes of today’s enterprises, business units, divisions, etc., it is critical that we overcome our reluctance to working outside of these artificial walls.

 A second and equally powerful inhibitor is psychological in nature.
 As an avid chess player, I am constantly amazed how ‘tunnel vision’ blinds you to alternative moves.
 Even when you considered options during the game, later review reveals that better moves were available.
 Only in retrospect do these moves seem ‘obvious’.
 Single-mindedness narrows our vision and leads us down paths that are hard to turn from.
 Similarly, at work there is a myopia that occurs based on our past experiences and current expectations.
-We literally don’t see better choices that could have fostered greater collaboration.
+We literally don’t see better choices that could have fostered greater collaboration at workplace.

 How do we overcome territoriality and our blinders to become consistent collaborators?
 In chess, grandmasters learn to ask themselves a series of questions before they make critical moves.
 This habit opens sightlines to previously unseen choices:

 - Am I in danger of being checked?